danshumaker/bitbucket-cmd/README.md

 ##### First use

     $ bitbucket

-It will prompte you for the repositories subdirectory url.
-It auto-supplies the proper bitbucket api URL prefix
+It will prompte you for the repositories **subdirectory** url.
+IT AUTO-SUPPLIES THE PROPER BITBUCKET API URL PREFIX

     Repository subdir URL: https://api.bitbucket.org/2.0/repositories/

-Type in your repo name here (for example `phase2tech/bla_dev_vm`) and then hit return a couple times for the username prompt
+Type in your repo name here (for example `phase2tech/bla_dev_vm`) and then hit **return a couple times** and the username/password prompt will appear

     Username: xxxxxx
     Password: xxxxxx

+#### PLEASE note this password is an APP PASSword as described here: https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html  and NOT your account password

 Once you hit enter after the password then you should get this message:

     Information stored!

-This saves your credentials (base64 encoded) in the [current directory](https://github.com/danshumaker/bitbucket-cmd/pull/2) in a subdirectory `.bitbucket` folder.
-Named config.json
-This config behavior was used from the jira-cmd repo listed above.
+This saves your credentials (base64 encoded) in the `~/.bitbucket` folder.
+Named config.json This config behavior was used from the jira-cmd repo listed above.
+However you can set a BITBUCKET_CONFIG environment variable to use a different directory (this allows for multiple sources of bitbucket repos).

 #### Reviewers

-Please note that the "default_reviewers" section is added to the config.json file.
+Please note that the "reviwers" section is added to the config.json file.
 I've added check to see if this section is empty and just submit PR's without reviewers if necessary.
 However it is sensitive.
 Valid default reviewer syntax is as follows:

 ```
 {